-Mr. Walsh honed this approach as a Criminal Division lawyer at the U.S. Attorney’s Office, where he prosecuted economic crimes and fraud cases from 2003 through 2008 in the District of New Jersey, and, prior to that, as an elected local government official in New Jersey.
-His distinctive background shapes his role as Co-Chair of the Gibbons Government & Regulatory Affairs Department, the #1 lawyer-lobbying firm as ranked by the New Jersey Law Journal for eleven consecutive years, as he advocates for his clients’ business interests before state agencies and executive branch officials in Trenton, New Jersey.
+Early in his career, Mr. Walsh served in the Criminal Division of the U.S. Attorney’s Office, where he prosecuted economic crimes and fraud cases from 2003 through 2008 in the District of New Jersey.
+In 2001 and 2002, he served as an elected municipal official in New Jersey.
+His distinct background shapes his role as Co-Chair of the Gibbons Government & Regulatory Affairs Department, the #1 lawyer-lobbying firm as ranked by the New Jersey Law Journal for eleven consecutive years, as he advocates for his clients’ business interests before state agencies and executive branch officials in Trenton, New Jersey.

-As a trusted business litigation attorney, Mr. Walsh has tried cases to verdict and handles litigation and arbitration in connection with the federal Commodities Exchange Act, the rights of minority shareholders, pharmaceutical licensing disputes, and the scope of employment restrictive covenants, including non-compete and non-solicitation agreements.
-He has also sought and defended against temporary restraining orders and preliminary and permanent injunctions on behalf of a diverse set of clients, including military contractors, real estate developers, hotels, supermarkets, and closely held companies.
+As a trusted business litigation attorney, Mr. Walsh has tried cases to verdict and handled litigation and arbitration in connection with the federal Commodities Exchange Act, the rights of minority shareholders, pharmaceutical licensing disputes, and the scope of employment restrictive covenants, including non-compete and non-solicitation agreements.
+He has also sought and defended against temporary restraining orders and preliminary and permanent injunctions on behalf of a diverse set of clients, including military contractors, real estate developers, hotels, supermarkets, and closely-held companies.

 Areas of Focus